mohamedrafea/pydatabase/README.md

 ## Prerequisites

-- Python 3 and SQLAlchemy
+- Python 3, SQLAlchemy and pandas
 - MySQL or PostgreSQL

 ## Installing